PedroScalabrin/Project_Awax/README.md

 This project was done with the aim of training and studying html, css technologies and learning git and github.

-This branch was used to train git.
+This branch was used to practice git commands.

 Made by: Pedro Chiosini Scalabrin